About Cobble House

 We purchased our Cobble Hill property in 1992 after we fell in love with Vancouver Island and the Cowichan Valley while visiting friends in Victoria and exploring the southern Island.
 On October 2, 1993 we arrived on the property in an old airstream trailer which was to be our temporary home .
 We awoke the next morning to the sound of trucks ready to pour the foundations of the house.
 As we were building over the winter, we were very lucky that it was a particularly dry winter that year, which is definitely not always the case here on the BC Coast!
 We had operated a small Bed & Breakfast in Richmond, in the Metro Vancouver region, and had designed our new home with Bed & Breakfast in mind based on six years of B&B experience.
 Simon was the general contractor and we did a lot of the finishing work ourselves.
 We moved into our new home on our anniversary in May, and welcomed our first guests to Cobble House Bed & Breakfast on July 3, 1994.

-Ingrid is the innkeeper at Cobble House while Simon is getting ready to retire from his second career at Brentwood College School, where he’s become a masters rower as well as a rowing coach.
-He retired from his first career as an Executive Chef when we moved to Vancouver Island, and will surely find himself enjoying both more free time and interesting little side jobs once he’s “officially” retired.
+Ingrid is the innkeeper at Cobble House while Simon has recently retired from his second career at Brentwood College School, where he’s become a masters rower as well as a rowing coach.
+He is both enjoying more free time for his many interests, and doing small jobs on the side.
+He retired from his first career as an Executive Chef when we moved to Vancouver Island.
 Ingrid’s passion is the sport of curling, and you’ll find her on the ice twice a week during fall and winter, or on her walks down Cameron-Taggart Road.
-Her other passion is the Bed & Breakfast industry and she’s been a volunteer Board member for many years.
-With Cobble House now in its 20th year of operation, she continues to learn new things about the Bed & Breakfast profession, the whole online marketing world, and the great folks who are part of the hospitality industry.
+Her other passion is the Bed & Breakfast industry and she’s been a volunteer Board member for both the local B&B association but especially for the BC Innkeepers Guild, including being its President for many years.
+With Cobble House now approaching the start of its 22nd year of operation, she continues to learn new things about the Bed & Breakfast profession, the whole online marketing world, the many wonderful guests we’ve hosted, and the great folks who are part of the hospitality industry.

-In 2012 Cobble House B&B innkeeper Ingrid was recognized with the Moyra Turner Hospitality Award at the Annual General Meeting of the BC B&B Innkeepers Guild.
-This award is the Guild’s highest honor and is awarded annually to a member innkeeper who best exhibits hospitality and who best promotes the concept of hospitality.
+In 2012 Cobble House B&B innkeeper Ingrid was recognized with the Moyra Turner Hospitality Award at the Annual General Meeting of the BC Innkeepers Guild.
+This award is the Guild’s highest honor and is awarded annually to a member innkeeper who best exhibits hospitality and who best promotes the concept of hospitality on an ongoing basis.